Big-game hunting: History

-Victorian Era
+19th and 20th centuries

 Big-game hunting is also a sport pursued to collect specimens for museums, recreation, and as a hobby.
 Sharply rising in popularity during the Victorian Era, it peaked during the 20th century, and includes many famous big game hunters.
 Among them are Philip Percival, who guided Theodore Roosevelt and Ernest Hemingway, themselves famous big game hunters; Bror von Blixen-Finecke, a friend of Percival's and husband of writer Isak Dinesen who wrote Out of Africa; Denys Finch Hatton, who was also a character in Dinesen's book; Major Percy Horace Gordon Powell-Cotton; and others.
 Many big-game hunters are also conservationists (Roosevelt and Hemingway are examples), and currently big-game hunting in Africa helps pay for conservation efforts, with very large fees from the hunters going directly to wildlife management.